mmtk/mmtk-core/docs/tutorial/Tutorial.md

 1. Within `mygc/global.rs`, find any use of `#[cfg(feature = "mygc_lock_free")]` and delete both it *and the line below it*.
 2. Then, delete any use of the above line's negation, `#[cfg(not(feature = "mygc_lock_free"))]`, this time without changing the line below it.

-You can now build MyGC.
+After you rebuild OpenJDK (and the MMTk core), you can use MyGC.
 Try testing it with the each of the three benchmarks.
 It should work identically to NoGC.

 At this point, you should familiarise yourself with the MyGC plan if you haven't already.
 Try answering the following questions:
 **NOTE: These are intended to be really simple questions, mostly aimed at those unfamiliar with garbage collection.
 They just get the reader to look at the code in the collector and start thinking about how it's working, and hopefully encourage them to do some independant reading if they come across something they don't understand.**